GodOfMemes/Singularity/README.md

 # Singularity

 These set of tools that are meant to help in the creation of a game or game engine for programming languages that don't a have stable or existing binding for Vulkan.
-This repo will only help in the creation of Applications,ID managing for data and abstraction over graphical and physics api.
+This repo will only help in the creation of Applications and provide an abstraction over graphics and physics api.

 ***Note***: Physics api abstraction will be in a seperate repo.